List of Arbiters

-Wilfried’s training activities include teaching various modules in TRANSITS courses and being a lecturer (master courses) for various aspects of network technology (including logistics and resource management, DNS, LAN technology, encryption and security) at the University of Applied Sciences in Wiener Neustadt.
+Wilfried’s current and past training activities include teaching various modules in TRANSITS courses, DNS technology and management, and for more than a decade being being a lecturer (master courses) for various aspects of network technology (including logistics and resource management, DNS, LAN technology, encryption and security) at the University of Applied Sciences in Wiener Neustadt.

 Private interests include spending as much time as possible with a partner who is also working in the IT Industry, traveling in Latin America and other nice places around the world.
 Exposure to South America has led to a growing interest in Latin-American Music and learning Spanish and Brazilian-Portuguese.

 The remaining spare minutes are spent on digital photography, raising and nursing plants from warmer regions than Central Europe and on inviting friends to sessions of creative cooking.